sethbrasile/ember-remodal/README.md

 ### Programmatically Opening or Closing

-Please see the section on using ember-remodal as a service for more information on programmatically opening or closing a modal.
+Please see the section on [using ember-remodal as a service][1] for more information on programmatically opening or closing a modal.

 ### Action Hooks